Religious Education

 Our RE lessons are based on a big question each half term, we make connections and collect clues to help us to answer the big question.
 We use concepts as a focus for our lessons and use key words to develop religious literacy and equip us with the skills we need to discuss religion.

 We currently learn about Christianity, Islam and Judaism in Key Stage One.
 In Key Stage, we learn about Christianity, Hinduism, Sikhism, Islam and Judaism in Key Stage Two.
-Across the Early Years Foundation Stage, Key Stage One and Key Stage Two, we are introducing a School Values unit.
+Across the Early Years Foundation Stage, Key Stage One and Key Stage Two, we have introduced a School Values unit.
 Children will explore the following values in detail:

 • Safety and Sensitivity